gromande/gromande.github.io/_posts/2020-01-26-migrating-wordpress-blog-to-github-pages.md

 bundle exec jekyll new --force --skip-bundle .
 {% endhighlight %}

-You can even run your site locally to verify that everything was setup correctly:
+Jekyll allows you to run your site locally, which comes in very handy if you need to check how your posts look before making them public:

 {% highlight shell %}
 bundle install
 bundle exec jekyll serve
 {% endhighlight %}

-Open your browser and go to [http://localhost:4000](http://localhost:4000) to check the default homepage:
+Open your browser and go to [http://localhost:4000](http://localhost:4000) to see the default homepage:

 ![image]({{ site.baseurl }}/assets/images/jekyll-default-site.png)